Jan 8, 1907 - Sept 19, 1951

 But we know now from recently released birth records that Elena was Esperanza's mother.
 And its not proven but strongly believed that Murga was the father of both Esperanza and Adolfo.
 Elena became the director of an orphanage, per both Figueroa and Krauze, and it is assumed Esperanza was never separated from her.
 Esperanza knew Murga was her father.
 Figueroa says he attended the funeral wake with her in 1934.

 Esperanza did not have an easy childhood.
 Her mother Elena was a widow with 4 children, Mariano, Elena, Esperanza and Adolfo.
-The Figueroa boys were also orphans and it was Elena who was like a mother to them, Gabriel says in Memorias.
+The Figueroa boys were orphans and Elena was like a mother to them, Gabriel says in Memorias.
 Gabriel says that Esperanza went to work in the hospital at a young age because of the economic hardship of the family.
 He said she was a trained nurse (La Mirada que Limpia).
 She worked at the English Hospital as anesthesist and administrator.
 She eventually had to leave because of her bad reaction to chloroform (Memorias).

 In 1941 Henry wrote -"During the last 5 yrs she has worked in the Education Dept." That would place her at the Dept of Education from 1936 to at least the beginning of 1944 (when she is still typing letters on department letterhead to Henry).